THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 and Leviathan that you formed to sport in it.

-God boasts of his success in creating the dragon in the Creation Days of old.,
+God told Job of his success in creating the dragon in the Creation Days of old,

 which confirms many legends, such as the impossibility of catching Leviathan by